dimerapp/config-parser/README.md

 Whether or not to validate the domain. `default=true`

 #### apiUrl (string)
-API url from which the api is served. `default=http://localhost:5000`
+API url from which the api is served. `default=http://localhost:5000`.
+Defining this in options, will override the value explicitly defined in config.

 ## API